jmeistrich/jmeistrich.github.io/_posts/travel/2013-12-01-how-do-i-afford.md

 ---
 layout: post
-title:  "How do You Afford Traveling All The Time?"
+title:  "How Can You Afford To Travel?"
 categories: travel
 ---